-On January 6, 1983, a lease agreement covering the above lands was signed and the Department of the Navy (DoN) assumed control and possession.
-Any non-military uses within the leased areas must be approved by the DoN (NAVFAC Pacific 2008).
+On January 6, 1983, a lease agreement covering the above lands was signed and the Navy assumed control and possession.
+Any non-military uses within the leased areas must be approved by the Navy (NAVFAC Pacific 2008).

-No lands on Rota are included under the lease; however, the CNMI Government allows the DoD uses of certain areas on Rota as well as certain non-lease areas on Tinian, including the commercial harbor, Tinian International Airport, and a staging area near San Jose Village (refer to Table 8.1-1).
+No lands on Rota are included under the lease; however, the CNMI Government allows the DoD uses of certain areas on Rota as well as non-lease areas on Tinian On Tinian, the DoD uses the commercial harbor, Tinian International Airport, and a staging area near San Jose Village (refer to Table 8.1-1).
 A right-of-entry agreement was granted for Navy SEAL training on Rota.
-The area of use is limited to West Harbor in Song Song village and the adjacent Angyuta Island (Commander of the Navy Region [COMNAV] Marianas 2004).
+The area of use is limited to West Harbor in Song Song Village and the adjacent Angyuta Island (Commander of the Navy Region [COMNAV] Marianas 2004).